-Chapter II - Common provisions for proceedings before the disciplinary bodies
+V - Common provisions for proceedings before the disciplinary bodies

-Article 31 - Parties
+Article 31 Parties and interveners

-- 1 The parties comprise: - a) the individual, member association or club which is directly affected; - b) the individual/body which is entitled to protest and the opponent in that protest. - Member associations, clubs and other individuals/bodies that might be directly affected may be invited by the relevant disciplinary body or its chairman to participate in the proceedings as interveners.
+- The parties comprise: - a. the individual, member association or club which is directly affected; - b. the individual/body which is entitled to protest and the opponent in that protest. - Member associations, clubs and other individuals/bodies that might be directly affected may be invited by the relevant disciplinary body to participate in the proceedings as interveners, on the initiative of the competent disciplinary body or at the request of the member association, club or other individual/body concerned.

-Article 32 - Representation
+Article 32 Representation